 Salary (How Much Do Social Psychologists Make?)

-Social psychologists don’t always use the term “social psychologist” to describe their job position: they may call themselves an industrial-organizational psychologist or use their knowledge and experience to become a marketing director or college professor.
+Social psychologists don’t always use the term “social psychologist” to describe their job position: they may call themselves industrial-organizational psychologists or use their knowledge and experience to become marketing directors or college professors.
 For this reason, there isn’t a lot of data on how much social psychologists earn.
-You can, however, expect to earn a comfortable living due to your high level of education and speciality in a field that can be applied to virtually every workplace.
+You can, however, expect to earn a comfortable living due to your high level of education and specialty in a field that can be applied to virtually every workplace.

 Social Psychologist Reported Salary | Low | Average | High |